 - Ensure that the devices are powered on and are ready some libraries can take 5 minutes or more before they are ready and appear on the Bridge.
 (The power up status of libraries are usually displayed on the front panel). - Ensure that the cables between the Bridge and the devices are connected. - Connect to the Bridge via the GUI and check that devices are present in the Device management window and are enabled you will need to drill down each device entry to see this option. - If you can "ping" the Bridge but the GUI fails to appear check the setting within the Web Browser you are using.
 If you are directly connected to the Bridge then any proxy setting will require adjustment and may require you to contact your administrator. - Ensure that the CHAP settings for the initiator and the Bridge are the same. - A common mistake is when enabling CHAP only for a device after the initial discovery by the initiator.
-It will be necessary to remove the address from the discoveries tab and recreate it with the appropriate CHAP settings, otherwise any rediscoveries will be attempted without CHAP and no devices will be returned. - Force a rediscovery from the initiator. - Reboot the devices and Bridge.
+It will be necessary to remove the address from the discoveries tab and recreate it with the appropriate CHAP settings, otherwise any rediscoveries will be attempted without CHAP and no devices will be returned. - SCSI cables can be prone to having bent pins, particularly when using HD68 connectors.
+Check both ends to make sure no pins are bent.
+If you are in any doubt, replace the cable with a new one. - Make sure all SCSI devices are either LVD or single-ended in order to be compatible with this Bridge.
+For optimal speed do not mix LVD and single-ended devices on the same bus. - Ensure both ends of each SCSI bus are terminated.
+Bridgeworks have included an internal terminator within the Bridge. - Force a rediscovery from the initiator. - Reboot the devices and Bridge.